Jalalabad Airport

-Jalalabad Airport (د جلال اباد هوايي ډګر; IATA: JAA, ICAO: OAJL), also known as Nangarhar Airport, is located next to the Kabul–Jalalabad Road, about 3 mi southeast of Jalalabad, which is the capital of Nangarhar Province in Afghanistan.
+Jalalabad Airport (د جلال اباد هوايي ډګر; IATA: JAA, ICAO: OAJL), also known as Nangarhar Airport, and referred to as Jalalabad Airfield (JAF) by the U.S. military during the War in Afghanistan, is located next to the Kabul–Jalalabad Road, about 3 mi southeast of Jalalabad, which is the capital of Nangarhar Province in Afghanistan.
 It is a domestic airport under the country's Ministry of Transport and Civil Aviation (MoTCA), and serves the population of not only Nangarhar but also neighboring Kunar, Nuristan and Laghman provinces.
 It is also used by the Ministry of Defense for military purposes.
 Security in and around the airport is provided by the Afghan National Security Forces.

 Situated at an elevation of 1840 ft above sea level, Jalalabad Airport has one asphalt runway measuring around 7260 × 140 ft.
 It also has at least 18 helipads, a number of hangars and buildings used for military purposes.
 The other closest major public Afghan airports to Jalalabad are the Kabul International Airport in neighboring Kabul Province to the west and Khost Airport in Khost Province to the south.

 Jalalabad Airport was used in the past by the United States Armed Forces and civilian contractors.
 They operated out of Forward Operating Base Fenty.
 Members of the International Security Assistance Force (ISAF) and later Resolute Support Mission (RSM) also used the airport in the past.

 History

 Work on the airport began in the 1950s when Afghanistan was ruled by King Zahir Shah.
 It was modernized during the 1960s with United States assistance.
-During its failed 1980s Soviet–Afghan War, the Soviet Union turned the civilian airport into a military air base.
-It was recently expanded by NATO forces during their decades-long successful war with the Taliban.
+During the Soviet–Afghan War, the Soviet Union turned the civilian airport into a military air base, used by an Afghan Mil Mi-24 squadron in Jalalabad.
+In 1989, the Afghan Interim Government attempted to take the airport in what became the Battle of Jalalabad Airport, later escalating into the Battle of Jalalabad.
+They were unsuccessful and pushed out by the Afghan Armed Forces.
+It was recently expanded by NATO forces during their decades-long war with the Taliban.